divio/no-devops-please/100-adapting-to-containerisation.rst

 -----------------

-On other systems, the details of these limitations and alternatve ways of interacting with the services of your site will differ, but the principle is always the same.
+On other systems, the details of these limitations and alternatve ways of interacting with the services of your site will differ, but **the principle is always the same**.
 Instead of being immediately available to you, they will be a little more removed.
 This will require you to adapt to different ways of working - but with a ittle effort, you will find that you gaim more than it costs you.